RPi-Distro/pi-gen/README.md

 # Piradio [![Build Status](https://travis-ci.org/pirateradiohack/PiRadio.svg?branch=master)](https://travis-ci.org/pirateradiohack/PiRadio)
 Piradio powers a streaming internet radio client for the "Pirate Radio" hardware sold by Pimoroni: https://shop.pimoroni.com/products/pirate-radio-pi-zero-w-project-kit or any kit based on their Phat Beat DAC / Audio Amplifier and a Raspberry Pi.
+It also work with the smaller shim audio amp: https://shop.pimoroni.com/products/audio-amp-shim-3w-mono-amp

 Features are the ones provided by [mpd](https://github.com/MusicPlayerDaemon/MPD):
 - it retains the radio station that was playing after turning off / on the device and also the volume.